akalend/mtserver/README.md

-tcp-proxy
+tcp-server
 =========
-the multithread tcp proxy based on the libev
+the multithread tcp server based on the libev